RayWang0416/cmpm-121-final/README.md

 - No major changes were made

 ### External DSL for Scenario Design
 For our external DSL, we decided to use YAML as the underlying data representation.
-Designers can write YAML files to define initial conditions, inventory levels, achievements, specific overrides for certain grid cells, and even scheduled events and progression logic.
+Designers can write YAML files to define initial conditions, inventory, achievements, and specific overrides for certain grid cells.

 ```Typescript